 - North Royalton, Ohio

-Ed. note: Since you are suggesting an alternate to copper sulphate, please provide a link to the MSDS so Mike M and the visitors to this technical information site can learn what it is rather than that it's not copper sulphate :-)
+Ed. note: Hi Walt.
+Since the chemical you are proposing is not copper sulphate, please provide a link to the MSDS so Mike M and the other visitors to this technical education site can learn what it is rather than that it's not copper sulphate :-)

 March 26, 2009